 You may choose to specialise in a particular type of treatment, such as leading a breast treatment service as a consultant radiographer with independent prescribing rights.

 Some therapeutic radiographers work with specific patient groups or specialise in treating patients of all ages with particular types of cancer.
 You could also move into management, either within radiography services or general management.

 As head of a radiography service, you could be responsible both for a team of staff and for managing a budget.

-There is also the option to consider a career in research, teaching or indeed counselling therapies for cancer patients.
+There is also the option to consider a career in research, teaching, or counselling therapies for cancer patients.